How to Spend a Day in Glasgow: Itinerary for First-Time Visitors

 Glasgow Cathedral was consecrated in 1197 by David I. It’s the only church in Scotland to survive the Scottish Reformation without much damage to its structure.

-Inside you’ll be dazzled by the cathedral’s high Gothic arches and stained glass windows.
+Inside, you’ll be dazzled by the cathedral’s high Gothic arches and stained glass windows.
 The cathedral also houses a crypt where the patron saint of Glasgow, St. Mungo, lies.

 The Necropolis has approximately 3,500 monuments and more than 50,000 grave sites.
-Among them is the burial site for John Knox, the leader of the Scottish Reformation.
-The views of the city from here are spectacular!
+Strolling around the cemetery, I’ve found several recognizable names, including the burial site for John Knox, the leader of the Scottish Reformation.

 Visiting two monuments in one at George Square

-Once you’ve got an eyeful, elsewhere in the square you’ll see a monument to Sir Walter Scott.
+Once you’ve got an eyeful, elsewhere in the square, you’ll see a monument to Sir Walter Scott.
 Born in 1771, Sir Walter Scott was the first Baronet FRSE, a historical novelist, historian, playwright, and poet.

 Dazzle at the square’s monuments & architecture before continuing your Glasgow trip itinerary.